oracc/nisaba/docs/working-with-atf-files.md

 In order to enable the Nisaba extension, you will need to open an ATF file in Visual Studio Code.
 In order to do this, find the "File" option on the menu bar on the top left of the window, then choose "Open File".
 This will prompt a new window where you can navigate to an existent ATF file in your system, then click on "Open".

-Alternatively, you can create a new file and save it with an ".atf" extenstion, e.g. "my_file.atf".
+Alternatively, you can create a new file and save it with an ".atf" extension, e.g. "my_file.atf".

 Please note you can find numerous ATF files freely available on the [Oracc site archive](http://oracc.museum.upenn.edu/doc/search/index.html).

-Once Visual Studio has detected you have opened a file with the "atf" extension, it will show the Nisaba extension buttons on the top right of the window, which allow you to lemmatise and validate your ATF file, as well as preview an right-to-left translation with its correct orientation or ask for help:
+Once Visual Studio has detected you have opened a file with the "atf" extension, it will show the Nisaba extension buttons on the top right of the window, which allow you to lemmatise and validate your ATF file, as well as preview a right-to-left translation with its correct orientation or ask for help:

 <img src="../media/buttons.png" align="center">